molgenis/molgenis/docs/guide-pseudonymisation.md

 #### `GET <host>/plugin/metadata-manager/sequences`
 Returns the sequences present in the database.

+> Note: Keep in mind that the sequence identifiers contain number signs (#).
+These need to be URL
+> escaped with `%23` in the upcoming endpoints.

+#### `GET <host>/plugin/metadata-manager/sequences/<sequence_id>`
+Returns the current value of the sequence.

+#### `DElETE <host>/plugin/metadata-manager/sequences/<sequence_id>`
+Deletes a sequence in the database.
+Since sequences are not automatically deleted when an entity type is deleted, you can use this endpoint to clean up.
+This endpoint can also be used to "reset" a sequence: a new sequence starting at 1 will be created as soon as a new row is added.

 #### `POST <host>/plugin/metadata-manager/sequences/<sequence_id>?value=123`
 Sets a sequence to a specific value.
-Keep in mind that the sequence identifiers contain number signs (#).
-These need to be URL escaped with `%23`.

 ## Migration
 A sequence's current value is not carried over when copying, exporting, migrating or re-importing a